emberjs/website/source/blog/2016-05-19-introducing-subteams.md

 * **Focusing on broad, cross-cutting concerns.** The Core Team is specifically designed to take a global view of the project, to make sure the pieces are fitting together in a coherent way.
-* **Spinning up or shuting down subteams.** Over time, we may want to expand the set of subteams, and it may make sense to have temporary "strike teams" that focus on a particular, limited task.
+* **Spinning up or shutting down subteams.** Over time, we may want to expand the set of subteams, and it may make sense to have temporary "strike teams" that focus on a particular, limited task.
 * **Going/no-going features**.
 While the subteams make decisions on RFCs, the Core Team is responsible for pulling the trigger that moves a feature from canary to beta.
-This provides an extra check that features have adequately addressed cross-cutting concerns and that the implementation quality is high enough
+This provides an extra check that features have adequately addressed cross-cutting concerns and that the implementation quality is high enough.

 Each subteam is led by a Core Team liaison.
 This member is responsible for keeping the Core Team apprised of progress on important initiatives,